denizturkk/AirportCheapestPath/README.md

 is two ways but written only 1 time.

 Example: SAW AYT 7
-it means that there are 2-way flights between these airports.The integer number which comes after the airport's IATA codes represents the cost of flights between these airports.
+it means that there are 2-way flights between these airports.The integer  which comes after the airport's IATA codes represents the cost of flights between these airports.

 -Dijkstra's shortest path algorithm with adjacency list representation is implemented in C programing language.